tobiaswaggoner/tobiaswaggoner/README.md

 Entrepreneur with kind of diverse interests.
 As a family we are running a software development / consulting company, a campsite, a hotel and a restaurant :-).
 I personally find it very satisfying to get from the office straight to the barbecue in the evening to create some delicious burgers for the guests for a change instead of super cool new features.

-Main technical interests these days: Container architectures / kubernetes, Public and hybrid clouds from a Dev and DevOps perspective (Reactive architectures, CI / CD optimazation, APM).
+Main technical interests these days: Container architectures / kubernetes, Public and hybrid clouds from a Dev and DevOps perspective (Reactive architectures, CI / CD optimization, APM).

 Main dev stacks are .NET (Full Stack) and JavaScript / TypeScript (Full Stack) with a focus on backend technology and architecture, but still capable to create some decent react / vueJs / Angular / Blazor / ... front ends.